chamale-rac/py-rasterizer/README.md

-# 🐍 py-rasterizer 🖼️ AKA R3: Cameras
+# 🐍 py-rasterizer 🖼️ AKA Lab 2: Shaders

 Welcome to the py-rasterizer repository!
 This Python-based implementation is a powerful (giño giño...) tool for rasterizing BMP files.